Updated:

 With regards to communication, the major challenge faced is the limited scope of traditional methods of marketing, such as word-of-mouth, in reaching many people within a short duration of time.
 However, in the modern side, there are also some problems faced.
 In the growing market of online buyers, the use of Internet as a tool for enclave tourism has been increasing rapidly.

-Since online service is quite fast, relatively cost effective and easily accessible from any corner across the world; many enclave tourism marketers have been reported to spend a substantial amount of budget for developing interactive websites of the places so as to delivers a myriad of opportunities to the targeted audiences.15 Again, internet marketing requires its administrators to constantly update it with relevant information or alternatively set up automated systems to do make these updates.
+Since online service is quite fast, relatively cost effective and easily accessible from any corner across the world; many enclave tourism marketers have been reported to spend a substantial amount of budget for developing interactive websites of the places so as to delivers a myriad of opportunities to the targeted audiences.
+Again, internet marketing requires its administrators to constantly update it with relevant information or alternatively set up automated systems to do make these updates.

 Again, it is quite challenging and costly for various enclaves to create their websites in a unique and efficient way that takes into account all the needs and wants of the targeted audiences.
 Finally, the increasing popularity of hackers who can break into websites, blogs and social sites poses a threat to the security of confidential information in these sites.
+This greatly discourages people from using such forums—especially after a site has had any instance of security breach.
+Another problem in the aspect of communication is high levels of illiteracy in certain areas like Africa.
+In effect, this makes it difficult for messages designed by marketers to reach them since they cannot read or understand the messages sent to them.

 With regards to transport logistics, the major challenge faced is the limited availability of certain transport facilities in particular areas.
 For example, the limited number of airports in most third-world countries, based on their low finances and limited industrialization, makes it difficult for air travelers to visit such areas.
-In other instances, modes of transport and transportation forms are available but they are made/designed poorly such that they cannot serve their purposes effectively thus limiting travel.17
+In other instances, modes of transport and transportation forms are available but they are made/designed poorly such that they cannot serve their purposes effectively thus limiting travel.

-Other logistical issues like congestion due to high immigrations into certain regions, lack of accommodation facilities like hotels and houses for visitors, and traffic jams due to the populous nature of certain areas are also challenges faced by marketers thus making it difficult for the tourists and other stakeholders to conduct their activities effectively.18
+Other logistical issues like congestion due to high immigrations into certain regions, lack of accommodation facilities like hotels and houses for visitors, and traffic jams due to the populous nature of certain areas are also challenges faced by marketers thus making it difficult for the tourists and other stakeholders to conduct their activities effectively.

 Often, destination marketers are prevented from fully maximizing the potential of their marketing strategies based on geographical and political boundaries which bar them from conducting their marketing ventures in certain areas/enclaves.
 In most instances, these boundaries are created rightfully to regulate trade and macroeconomic events such tourism or even encourage security of tourists.

 However, in other instances, these boundaries are simply placed to limit competition and stop the rise of certain strong markets.
-Examples here include the some of the macroeconomic policies put by U.S.A to prevent China from exploiting U.S.A markets or some of the regional regulations that limit free trade and visits between Russian and people in UK—which has resulted in few Russians visiting the UK.19
+Examples here include the some of the macroeconomic policies put by U.S.A to prevent China from exploiting U.S.A markets or some of the regional regulations that limit free trade and visits between Russian and people in UK—which has resulted in few Russians visiting the UK.

 In the world of enclave tourism, economic hiccups and financial challenges (like the 2008 global economic crisis) are a common challenge faced by many tourism industries across the world.
 Various economies are affected differently during such crises and thus calling for variant ways to deal with it.